apnadkarni/blt/man/picture.rst

   **-high** *opacity*

   **-jitter** *percent*
     Specifies the amount of randomness to add to the interpolated colors.
     *Percent* is a real number between 0 and 100.
 It is the percentage that colors may vary.

   **-ratio** *number*
+    Specifies the ratio between the *srcName* and the reflection.

   **-side** *side*
     Specifies the side of *srcName* to be reflected.
-Side can be "bottom", "top".
+Side can be "bottom" or "top".
 "Left" and "right" are not implemented yet.

 *imageName* **resample** *srcName* ?\ *switches* ... ?